← Blog

 42% Developer time spent on technical debt rather than new features CAST Research Labs, 2021

 Refactoring has a good reputation.
-It sits comfortably alongside 'clean code' and 'best practices' — phrases that nobody argues against in a meeting.
+It sits comfortably alongside 'clean code' and 'best practices', phrases that nobody argues against in a meeting.
 The problem is that reputation hides a real cost: time spent restructuring existing code is time not spent on new features or fixing bugs that users actually encounter.
 CAST Research found that developers spend around 42% of their time dealing with technical debt.
-That number does not go down automatically when you refactor — it goes down when you refactor the right things.
+That number does not go down automatically when you refactor.
+It goes down when you focus the refactoring on the right things.
 Refactoring can create an illusion of progress, introduce regressions if tests are incomplete, delay work that directly affects customers, and produce over-engineered abstractions that increase complexity without increasing capability.
 The test for any proposed refactoring is two questions:

 • Will it measurably increase development speed?